autocrossblog/autocrossblog.github.io/_posts/2011-04-05-san-diego-national-tour-autocross-runs.md

 permalink: san-diego-national-tour-autocross-runs
 image:
 categories: [ 350z, nissan, setup, nationaltour, scca, video ]
+description: Explore the basics of car suspension tuning through this novice's journey, starting with Carroll Smith's renowned book, Tune to Win.
 ---

 So here we are, one day after the tour and I have all 6 of my runs squared away on video.
 Now to get them blogged about, in order of course.

 Car Class: BSP